Zablo13/Zablo13/README.md

 ### 🏀 Basket Brawl
 **Repo:** [Basket_Brawl_no_sound](https://github.com/Zablo13/Basket_Brawl_no_sound)
+My first project: a small arcade-style basketball game.
+I enjoy games like Smash Bros., Brawlhalla, or Rayman’s Kung Foot, and wanted to create a fun couch game for 1 vs 1 or 2 vs team matches.

-A small arcade-style basketball game (no sound).
-Built with Godot — focusing on mechanics and input handling.
+Built with Godot, focusing on mechanics and input handling.
+The code includes many comments in German, written to help teach my nephew.

+With the knowledge I’ve gained since starting, I would set up the game with a different approach today — but it works fine as it is.

 ---